Pests in Gardens and Landscapes: Quick Tips

 - Vegetables: melon, pumpkin, squash, cucumber, bean, and pea.

-- Sprinkle infected plants with water.
+- Wash spores off infected plants with overhead sprinkling.
 To prevent other disease problems, do this midmorning so moisture dries rapidly.
-Adding soap can increase control.

-- Control mild to moderate infections with horticultural oil or with plant-based oils, such as neem oil or jojoba oil.
-Do not use oils if you have applied sulfur or if it is above 90ºF.
+- Control mild to moderate infections with horticultural oil or with plant-based oils, such as neem oil.
+Do not use oils if you have applied sulfur or the temperature is above 90°F.

-- Prevent infections with wettable sulfurs, especially ready-to-use products with soaplike surfactants.
+- Prevent infections with sulfur products, especially ready-to-use products with soaplike surfactants.
 These products are not effective after the disease appears.
 Repeat applications might be necessary.

 - Other fungicides are available.
-Many must be applied before you see the first fungal growth.
+Many must be applied before you see the first sign of disease.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.